antoniomoneo/OpenAI-assistant/README.md

 This plugin allows embedding OpenAI Assistants via a shortcode.

 The administration page lets you manage multiple assistants.
 You can add new rows for assistants or remove existing ones before saving the settings.
+It also includes a recovery button that emails the stored API key to the site admin in case you forget it.

 ## File structure